 The VCCI values for these standards are 3.3 V, 2.5 V, 1.8 V, 1.5 V, and 1.2 V, respectively.
-All these versions use a 3.3 V-tolerant CMOS input buffer and a push-pull output buffer.
+All these versions use a 3.3 V-tolerant CMOS input buffer and a push-pull output buffer, except MSIOD and DDRIO banks as they do not have 3.3V tolerant I/Os.
 Similar to LVTTL, the output buffer has up to eight different programmable drive strengths.